artem-ii/juselius22/behavioral-clustering/README.md

 2. Read on logistic regression and maybe there are better algorithms for my aim?
 3. What would be the best visualization for cluster description?
 Maybe, plot simple 2D plots for parameters of interest and color with clusters?
 4. Read about all the tests/tasks which have high/low coefficients
+5. Decide which clusters differ the most to compare neuroimaging.
+Representative instances?
+How to find them in Gaussian Mixture?